xenify-io/litepaper/README.md

 The Burn Fee (BF) calculation includes time-weighted factors called Burn Fee Coefficient (FC) and Batch Coefficient (BC), which help determine the fee needed to execute the burn function based on the value of batches being burned.
 The burn fee discount that you obtain will be dependent on the Burn Fee Coefficient (FC) and the Batch Coefficient (BC) that is applicable at the time of burning.
 Both coefficients are time-weighted, decreasing throughout the daily cycle.
 This means the effective discount that you obtain will vary depending on when you decide to burn during a cycle.

-To initiate the burn function on Xenify, users must have a sufficient wallet balance of native chain tokens that meets or exceeds the amount required for the Protocol Fee and Burn Fee.
-The protocol fee that a user is required to send will be dependent on the underlying market value of the tokens being burned by the user, and the protocol will calculate the Burn Fee (BF) using the formula below:
+To initiate the burn function on Xenify, users must have a sufficient wallet balance of native chain tokens that meets or exceeds the amount required for the Mint Fee and Burn Fee.
+The mint fee that a user is required to send will be dependent on the underlying market value of the tokens being burned by the user, and the protocol will calculate the Burn Fee (BF) using the formula below:

 <br>